rlgns8827/Not_So_Super_Mario_Bros/README.md

 # Not_So_Super_Mario_Bros

 ## Project Description
-This project is a C++ simulation inspired by the classic Super Mario Bros. game, Originally developed for Chapman University's CPSC 350: Data Structures course.
-The objective is to guide Mario through a world of multiple levels filled with coins, mushrooms, enemies (Goombas and Koopas), warp pipes, and level bosses.
-Mario moves randomly across each level's NxN toroidal grid, interacting with elements based on defined rules.
-He gains coins, levels up with mushrooms, and battles enemies with probabilistic outcomes.
-The game ends when Mario either defeats the final boss or runs out of lives.
+This project showcases my proficiency in data structures and algorithms with a focus on array manipulation and object-oriented programming in C++.
+The simulation of Super Mario involves reading level data from input files, processing and managing gameplay states, and writing results to output files.
+Mario navigates through a multi-level world represented by a 3D array, interacting dynamically with his environment through a series of conditional events and game logic structures.

 ## Key Features